Signedue/signedue.github.io/education.md

 - **Women** lead strongly in **health**, **education**, and **social sciences** — with growing participation across all five categories.
 - For both sexes, the lines rise gradually, indicating consistent long-term growth — but **women’s lines rise more steeply**, echoing earlier observations about their leading role in education expansion.

-> These trajectories reinforce a broader societal pattern: while both men and women are becoming more educated, **they're still choosing very different educational paths**.

----

-## 🪙 The Other Side of the Spectrum: Bottom 5 Education Types
+## The Other Side of the Spectrum: Bottom 5 Education Types

 Just as some fields are surging, others are quietly falling behind.